miker704/deploying_to_render/README.md

 - This tutorial also covers steps for Applications that use Action Cable as well and the adjustments needed to be made to be used on Render.com.

+### Final Disclaimer
+- Deploying you app on render.com can be tedious and build times are pretty long for free tier users. around 20 minutes once your build starts.
+- Unlike like Heroku an app that is deployed on render has a feature for auto deployment while this feature seems useful, it only leads to frustration a single push to github regardless of the change can cause a build to fail.
+DISABLE AUTO-DEPLOY !
+- When working on an app deployed to render the changes in the config/puma.rb needed for the push must be commented out everytime you work on your app, as the code in this file will affect how data and your page re-renders especially if using Action Cable.

 ### Steps

 #### Code Base Prep